I want to get rid of...

 Cans

-Check with your local council for guidance.
+Check with your local council for help if you're unsure what to do.

-- community project to help them to raise money.
+Or donate your cans to your nearest community project to help them to raise money.

 -